UNCOVERING TERRORIST OPERATIVES THROUGH OSINT

 Analysis of terrorist organizations’ social media presence and use of new media to disseminate propaganda, recruit, and fundraise, can provide law enforcement agencies unique insights into these organizations.
 Using the proper tools, law enforcement can leverage OSINT to dissect desired entities’ tactics, their fundraising efforts, and even profile operatives across the globe.

-Although top leadership of terrorist organizations are not generally active on the web, they are not untraceable, as they deal with organizational funds that warrant commercial presence.
+Although top leaders of terrorist organizations are not generally active on the web, they are not untraceable, as they deal with organizational funds that warrant commercial presence.
 Additionally, these leaders will almost always have middle level operatives in their circle, who commonly use social media for personal and organizational purposes, inevitably leaving a trace.

 The FBI’s Most Wanted List